AI Agents in B2B Customer Support

 Graph-Based Agent Orchestration

-Inkeep enables the niche agent building organizations require - reporting agents analyzing historical case data for quarterly business reviews, log analysis agents auto-creating Jira tickets with diagnostic context, troubleshooting agents combining documentation with customer-specific configuration.
+Inkeep enables organizations to build the niche agents they require - reporting agents analyzing historical case data for quarterly business reviews, log analysis agents auto-creating Jira tickets with diagnostic context, troubleshooting agents combining documentation with customer-specific configuration.

 Context Fetchers with Template Interpolation